gugazimmermann/dragonspage/article.md

   }
 }
 ```
-Just after the table we add the lambda to the stack (and change the default memory and timeout to avoid that if some problem happen the code will not be stucked for 15 min).
-After that we give permition to the lambda be able to read and write data inside the DynamoDB table.
-And in the end we create the API endpoint.
+Just after the table, we add the lambda into the stack (and change the default memory and timeout to avoid that if some problem happens the code will not be stuck for 15 min).
+After that, we permit the lambda to be able to read and write data inside the DynamoDB table.
+And in the end, we create the API endpoint.

-To publish the CloudFormation to create all the services that we want, just run `cdk deploy`, and wait to receive the API Endpoint - **save this url because we will use it**.
+To publish the CloudFormation to create all the services that we want, just run `cdk deploy`, and wait to receive the API Endpoint - **save this URL because we will use it**.

 **✅  DragonspageStack**